 Kittilä is a lively, international municipality in Fell Lapland.
 Around the world, Kittilä is known for Levi, but in addition to its tourism gem, the municipality has a lot more to offer.

-Kittilä is located in the middle of Lapland and the entire North Calotte, by a national road.
-The international airport located in the municipality serves around 240,000 travelers annually and serves as a hub for tourist traffic in Tunturi Lapland.
+Kittilä is located in the middle of Lapland and the entire North Calotte, at the intersection of two national roads.
+The international airport located in the municipality serves around 240,000 travelers annually and serves as a hub for tourist traffic in Tunturi, or Fell, Lapland.

 Finland’s largest year-round tourist center Levi and Europe’s largest gold mine are the forerunners of business in Kittilä.